vinodkd/jmx.js/journal.md

 **Nov-12-2013 17:02 :**  Tried a lot to get IE working; giving up.
 Last problem encountered: XPathResult is not supported, so I have to use selectSingleNode.
 But there seems to be no way to easily check if that exists either, so giving up.

 **Nov-13-2013 08:08 :** Idea: change GENERIC.tmpl such that it allows the node to be edited raw as xml.
 This will allow release of the editor without support for all nodes.

+**Nov-13-2013 19:13 :**  Added basic support for child elements , ie, added a config.create.children element that lists the children allowed and used that to put buttons on the element's view.
+Now need to figure out the right way to proceed.
+In general, an element's children might have different cardinality:

+* 0 : which makes no sense
+* 1 : only one of this is allowed, eg, jmetertestplan/TestPlan
+* n : where only n are allowed
+* * : where 0 or more are allowed
+* + : where 1 or more are allowed

+So i should have an attr for cardinality where either a number or '+' and '*' are allowed, and interpret need to add the control based on existing count.